bobanetwork/boba_legacy/packages/boba/turing/README.md

 * Improve the data-packing system used to append turing payloads to the rawTransaction data sent to the L1
 * Fix Geth Tests
 * Add Integration tests to the GitHub actions
+* Check compatibility of `L2TGeth` with legacy blocks and state roots; critical for smooth regenesis

 ### Feature Preview: Using Turing to access real-time trading data from within your solidity smart contract

-**Note - Boba does not provide trading data (except for deliberately delayed data for test and debugging purposes).
-To obtain real-time trading data, YOU will need to subscribe to any one of dozens of well-known trading data sources and obtain an api key from them.
+**Note - Boba does not provide trading data (except for deliberately delayed data for test and debugging purposes).** To obtain real-time trading data, **YOU** will need to subscribe to any one of dozens of well-known trading data sources and obtain an api key from them.
 Real time data feeds are available from Dow Jones, Polygon.io, Alpha Vantage, Quandl, Marketstack, and dozens of others.
-The datafeeds will give your App and smart contract access to real-time data for tens of thousands of stocks, financial products, and cryptocurrencies.**
+The datafeeds will give your App and smart contract access to real-time data for tens of thousands of stocks, financial products, and cryptocurrencies.

-Once you have an API key from your chosen data vendor, just insert that key into your off-chain compute endpoint.
-See `/AWS_code/turing_oracle.py` for working example code:
+Once you have an API key from your chosen data vendor, insert that key into your off-chain compute endpoint.
+See `/AWS_code/turing_oracle.py` for an example for querying trading data APIs:

 ```python
 /AWS_code/turing_oracle.py